 Twitter Statistics for Businesses

-While the platform has lost its edge to Instagram and Facebook, a significant number of marketers still believe in its potential in terms of organic reach.
+While the platform has lost its edge to Instagram and Facebook, a significant number of marketers from top digital marketing companies still believe in its potential in terms of organic reach.
 The microblogging platform allows for a unique form of communication for brands, requiring less commitment than blogging but resulting in a similar effect.
 We can’t say the same about Twitter ads, though.
 Only 27% of marketers said they had used Twitter ads in the past 12 months, Twitter advertising statistics show.

 (Content Marketing Institute)